nicolaspenagos/number-theory/README.md

 ﻿# number-theory
 This project contains the implementation of some algorithms and results from the Number Theory course.
+It contains:

 <ul>
    <li type="disc">Euclidean Algorithm</li>